xinwenfu/ESP32Ota/README.md

 # Setup
-0. Change Ubuntu VM to use the briadged adaptor
+0. If needed, Change Ubuntu VM to use the briadged adaptor

 1. If needed, open a terminal in Ubuntu.
 Type the following command to install networking tools for Ubuntu
 ```